Ratings: 'House Calls With Dr. Phil' on CBS Settles for 1.8 Million Viewers in Debut

 Dr. Phil McGraw is in the house, but his new series “House Calls With Dr. Phil” didn’t do much for CBS in its debut.

-Not like anyone did much better than CBS last night, though that was thanks to “Big Brother” saving its sibling programs.
+Not like anyone did much better than CBS on Wednesday night — though that was thanks to “Big Brother” saving its sibling programs.

 NBC, ABC, CBS and Fox all tied for first place in ratings, each with a 0.4 in the advertiser-coveted 18-49 demographic.
 NBC was first in total viewers with 3.1 million, ABC was second with 2.6 million, CBS was third with 2.4 million and Fox was fourth with 2.2 million, according to the earliest Nielsen returns.